 Consider whether the policy will allow you to go to your vet or if they require you to see only certain vets.
 Be aware of what restrictions your policy has to avoid suprises later.

-You can get a free quote from pet insurance providers like Petplan Pet Insurance and Embrace Pet Insurance.
+You can get a free quote from pet insurance providers.
 You can easily get an idea of what the premiums would be and the conditions that are covered by their plan.

 In North America, less than 1% of all pets are insured, European levels of insured pets range from 12% to 50%.
 This is surprising as it is estimated that North American pet owners now spend over $10 billion a year on healthcare for their pets.